triton-inference-server/server/README.rst

   for more information.

-* The new V2 version of Triton will be released from the master branch and will introduce new GRPC and HTTP protocols based on `standard inference protocols
+* The new V2 version of Triton will be released from the master branch and will include the new GRPC and HTTP protocols based on `inference protocols
   <https://github.com/kubeflow/kfserving/tree/master/docs/predict-api/v2>`_
   that have been proposed by the `KFServing project
   <https://github.com/kubeflow/kfserving>`_.
 Version 2 of Triton will
   also have a new C API and new C++ and Python client libraries.
-The NGC container for the V1 version of Triton will be called tritonserver:20.06-py3.
+The NGC container for version 2 of Triton will be called tritonserver:20.06-py3.

 For both V1 and V2 the model repository struture and custom backend